Mastering Magnetism: Hall Effect Sensors and Applications for PCBs

 - Deciding on the best magnetic system

-- Selecting the Hall effect sensor
+- Selecting the Hall effect sensors

 - Finding the best output interface

-While a Hall effect sensor can be a powerful tool within your PCB design, the first step when approaching any PCB design will always be in knowing what kind of PCB design software to use and which software has the right tools for your needs.
+While Hall effect sensors can be a powerful tool within your PCB design, the first step when approaching any PCB design will always be in knowing what kind of PCB design software to use and which software has the right tools for your needs.
 Finding software with features such as an intuitive interface, features like multi-board layout and auto-interactive routing, and a power distribution are all vital to your design health, and thankfully easily accessible from Altium’s CircuitStudio®.

-If you’d like to talk more about how choosing the right PCB design software can make even your most complicated designs much more efficient and intuitive, consider talking to the experts at Altium today.
+If you’d like to talk more about how choosing the right PCB design software can make even your most complicated designs much more efficient and intuitive, consider talking to the experts at Altium Designer today.